SS Chester A. Congdon: Design and construction

 Salt Lake City (US official number 204526) was built in South Chicago, Illinois, in 1907 by the Chicago Shipbuilding Company.
-She was launched into the Calumet River on August 29, 1907, as hull 74.
+She was launched into the Calumet River on 29 August 1907, as hull 74.
 She was built for W. A. and H. B. Hawgood's Holmes Steamship Company of Cleveland, Ohio, and was christened by Dorothy Holmes.
 Salt Lake City was the third last ship of the so-called "10,000-ton capacity class".
-(Note: Other ships built to the same design as Salt Lake City included D.R.
-Hanna, Henry A. Hawgood, Sheldon Parks, J.Q.
-Riddle, Ward Ames, Matthew Andrews, H.P.
-Bope, Jay C. Morse, J.J.
-Sullivan, William A. Hawgood and W.R.
-Woodford, the last two of which succeeded her in construction.)
+(Note: Other ships built to the same design as Salt Lake City included D. R. Hanna, Henry A. Hawgood, Sheldon Parks, J. Q. Riddle, Ward Ames, Matthew Andrews, H. P. Bope, Jay C. Morse, J. J. Sullivan, William A. Hawgood and W. R. Woodford, the last two of which succeeded her in construction.)
 She set the record for the fastest completion of a ship between its launching and maiden voyage at a Great Lakes shipyard.
 Salt Lake City was built for use in the grain trade on the Great Lakes.

 Built with an arched frame system designed to create an unobstructed cargo hold, Salt Lake City was equipped with 32 telescoping hatch covers.
 The hatches were 9 ft wide, and were placed on 12 ft centers.
 Salt Lake City had a cargo capacity of 10200 LT.
 Her cargo hold was divided into three separate compartments, which had capacities of 3700 LT, 3100 LT and 3400 LT.
 Salt Lake City was fitted with side-ballast tanks located between the hull plating and the cargo hold beneath the deck arches.

 The hull of Salt Lake City had an overall length of 552 ft, and a length between perpendiculars of 532 ft.
-Her beam was 56 ft (some sources state 56.16 ft or 56.2 ft) wide.
-Her hull was 31 ft (some sources state 26 ft, 26.42 ft, 26.5 ft or 27 ft) deep.
-Salt Lake City had a gross register tonnage of 6,530 (or 6,371.39) tons, and a net register tonnage of 4,843 tons.
+Her hull was 56 ft in beam, and 31 ft deep.
+(Note: Some sources list her beam as 56.16 ft or 56.2 ft; and depth as 26 ft, 26.42 ft, 26.5 ft or 27 ft.)
+Her tonnage was calculated as 6,530 gross register tons, and 4,843 tons net register tons.
+(Note: One source lists her gross register tonnage as 6,371.39 tons.)

 She was powered by a 1765 hp 83 rpm triple expansion steam engine; the cylinders of the engine were 23.5 in, 38 in and 63 in in diameter, and had a stroke of 42 in.
 Steam for the engine was provided by two coal-fired, induced-draft 180 psi Scotch marine boilers, 14.5 ft in diameter, and 11.5 ft long.
 The engine and boilers were both built by the American Shipbuilding Company in Cleveland.